Jalyn-Merritt/CS4773-HW5/README.md

 # CS4773-HW5

-This assignment is a program which implements an elevator's functionality.
+This assignment is a program which simulates an elevator's functionality.

 # Overview